 FN14 - For the recognition criteria for donated property, plant, and equipment, see SFFAS No. 6, Accounting for Property, Plant, and Equipment, para.
-30, 34A, 62, and 71.
+30, 34A.
+62, and 71.

-258. Donations: except types of property, plant, and equipment that are expensed.- Donations are contributions to the Government, i.e., voluntary gifts of resources to a Government entity by a non-Federal entity.
-The Government does not give anything of value to the donor, and the donor receives only personal satisfaction.
-The donation of cash, other financial resources, or nonfinancial resources (except general PP&E land, permanent land rights, and stewardship property, plant, and equipment) is therefore a nonexchange revenue.
+- b.
+Paragraph 258 discusses non-exchange transactions with the public, specifically donations.
+This should include G-PP&E land.
+Paragraph 258 is amended as follows: - 258.
+Donations: except types of property, plant, and equipment that are expensed.- Donations are contributions to the Government, i.e., voluntary gifts of resources to a Government entity by a non-Federal entity.51 The Government does not give anything of value to the donor, and the donor receives only personal satisfaction.
+The donation of cash, other financial resources, or nonfinancial resources (except general PP&E land, permanent land rights, and stewardship property, plant, and equipment) is therefore a nonexchange revenue. - c.

-c.
 Paragraph 259 discusses non-exchange transactions with the public, specifically donations.
 This should include G-PP&E land.
 In addition, this paragraph is amended to conform to paragraph 9.d. of SFFAS 23, Eliminating the Category National Defense Property, Plant, and Equipment, which rescinded the category "federal mission property, plant, and equipment."
-Paragraph 259 is amended as follows:

-259. The exceptions are for donations of assets that are expensed rather than capitalized.
+Paragraph 259 is amended as follows: - 259.
+The exceptions are for donations of assets that are expensed rather than capitalized.
 These include general PP&E land and permanent land rights, stewardship PP&E, consists of Federal mission PP&E, heritage assets, and stewardship land.
-Such PP&E is expensed if purchased, but no amount is recognized if it is received as a donation.
-Correspondingly, no revenue is recognized for such donations.
+Such PP&E is expensed if purchased, but no amount is recognized if it is received as a donation.52 Correspondingly, no revenue is recognized for such donations. - d.

-d.
 Paragraph 296 and footnote 62 discuss sales of property, plant, and equipment.
 This should include G-PP&E land and permanent land rights.
 In addition, footnote 62 is amended to conform to SFFAS 23, paragraph 9.d, which rescinded the category "federal mission property, plant, and equipment."
 Paragraph 296 and footnote 62 are amended as follows:

 296. The entire sales price is a gain if the book value of the asset is zero.
 The book value is zero (a) if the asset is general property, plant, and equipment (PP&E) that is fully depreciated or written-off or (b) if the asset is general PP&E land, permanent land rights, or stewardship PP&E, for which the entire cost is expensed when the asset is purchased.
+62

 FN 62 - SFFAS No. 6, Accounting for Property, Plant, and Equipment, has divided property, plant, and equipment (PP&E) into two basic categories: general PP&E and stewardship PP&E (which consists of federal mission PP&E, heritage assets, and stewardship land).
-General PP&E other than land and permanent land rights is capitalized and recognized on the balance sheet; general PP&E land, permanent land rights, and stewardship PP&E is presented in a stewardship statement.)
+General PP&E other than land and permanent land rights is capitalized and recognized on the balance sheet; general PP&E land, permanent land rights, and stewardship PP&E is are expensed and thus has have no book value.
+(Stewardship PP&E is presented in a stewardship statement.)